OpeOnikute/opeonikute.github.io/posts/2020-year-in-review.md

 If you don't have that visibility, your mean time to detect and resolve issues is longer, and your customers will have a bad experience leading to a loss in revenue.

-This year I've grokked Distributed Tracing, APM, Network (TCP, UDP, DNS), System (CPU, Memory, I/O etc), Dashboarding, Synthetics etc, and there's still so much more to discover in other layers.
+This year I've grokked Distributed Tracing, APM, Network (TCP, UDP, DNS), System (CPU, Memory, I/O etc), Dashboarding, Synthetics etc. There is still so much more to discover in [all the layers](https://www.cloudflare.com/en-gb/learning/ddos/glossary/open-systems-interconnection-model-osi/).

 If you're interested in learning more about what observability is, [Cory Watson's blog](http://onemogin.com/observability/) has a lot of great resources.